-- The Board has adopted a Board Charter which governs how the Board conducts its affairs.
-The Board Charter is applicable to all Directors of the Company and, amongst other things, provides for that all Directors must avoid conflicts of interest between their private financial activities and their part in the conduct of Company's business. - The Board Charter sets out the authority, responsibilities, membership and operation of the Board of the Group, adopting principles of good corporate governance and practice, in accordance with applicable laws in Malaysia.

-A copy of the Board Charter is available for viewing under the "Corporate Governance" section of the Company's corporate website at www.vstecs.com.my.
+MCCG Practices Applications by VSTECS Practice 2.1 The Board has adopted a Board Charter which governs how the Board conducts its affairs.
+The Board Charter is applicable to all Directors of the The board has a board charter which is periodically reviewed and published on the Company and, amongst other things, provides for that all Directors must avoid conflicts of interest between their private financial activities and their part in the conduct of Company's business. company's website.
+The board charter clearly identifies- • the respective roles and responsibilities of the The Board Charter sets out the authority, responsibilities, membership and operation of the Board of the Group, adopting principles of good corporate governance and practice, in accordance with applicable laws in Malaysia. board, board committees, individual directors and management; and issues and decisions Publication on the corporate website reserved for the board.
+A copy of the Board Charter is available for viewing under the "Corporate Governance" section of the Company's corporate website at APPLIED www.vstecs.com.my.